wow-actions/delete-stale-releases/README.md

 - `delete_tags`: Specifies whether to delete tags associated to older releases or not.
 Older tags without any associated releases will not be deleted.
 Default `false`.
 - `key`: Specifies the key of the release object and corresponding value will be matched with `include` and `exclude` pattern.
 Default `'name'`.
 - `include`: Specifies keyworlds to match with the value specified by `key` and matched releases will be deleted.
-- `exclude`: Specifies keyworlds to match with the value specified by `key` and matched releases will not be keeped.
+- `exclude`: Specifies keyworlds to match with the value specified by `key` and matched releases will be keeped.
 - `include_draft`: Specifies whether draft releases should be deleted or not.
 Default `true`.
 - `include_prerelease`: Specifies whether prerelease releases should be deleted or not.
 Default `true`.
 - `group`: Specifies the regex or substring to generate the group name.
 Match with the release name and matched substring will be replaced with empty string and other strings be combined to group name.
 When `group` is specified the `keep_latest_count` and `keep_latest_days` will base on the grouped releases.
 It's useful to delete releases in mono-repo which contains releases of sub-repos.